arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/04.update-image/update-image.md

 However, if we want to hard-reset the board and perform a fresh installation, it is possible.
 This process requires some additional tools installed on your machine.

-***Note that the instructions in this tutorial will wipe the board clean, and files & configurations saved on the board will be destroyed.***
+> **WARNING!** Note that the instructions in this tutorial will wipe the board clean, and files & configurations saved on the board will be destroyed.

 ## Requirements